Funchal

 Calheta

-The new Art Centre of Casa das Mudas, its design a piece of art itself, which was nominated for the Mies van der Rohe 2005 architecture award, has a programme of temporary expositions featuring all kinds of arts and styles by local, national and international artists.
+The Contemporary Art Museum, its design a piece of art itself, which was nominated for the Mies van der Rohe 2005 architecture award, has a programme of temporary expositions featuring all kinds of arts and styles by local, national and international artists.
 There are also frequent dance, theatre and other artistic performances.
+The Contemporary Art Museum was designed by the architect Paulo David, is situated on a hill overlooking the village of Calheta.
+(New Webcam in Calheta)

 Machico